adam-harmasz/web_crawler/README.md

 ## WEB CRAWLER

 This python script will create map of the website in a form of Python dictionary which will be printed in the terminal when the process is over.
-Technologies used:
-- Python 3.7.0
-- requests
-- beautifulsoup4

 ### GETTING STARTED